Coronavirus - Important Information for Students

 Courses, labs, practicals and exams will only occur in person in exceptional cases.
 Students will be informed accordingly.
 Solutions involving alternative examination formats have been developed and announced by the Examination Boards.

 Note that this restriction does not apply to examinations which do not require your presence on campus, e.g. take-home assignments, lab report and thesis papers.
 As before, these assignments, if sent by post, must be postmarked by the date of submission (sent ideally as a certified letter with notice of receipt).
 For examinations submitted by email, the time of receipt must be before the submission deadline.
 Thesis papers must be uploaded before the deadline in Sharepoint.

-Rest assured, we are working hard on ways to minimize not only the inconvenience of this decision, but also the disadvantages it places on you.
+Rest assured, we will strive to minimise not only the inconvenience of this decision, but also any disadvantages it may have for you.

 The social order was amended!

 In a remarkable initiative, the Student Parliament voted on amending our social order.
 After a great group effort from the Bylaw Committee and Social Committee of StuPa, as well as its' Presidency and the AStA, an amendment passed unanimously and, once approved by the judicial department of the university, will be able to provide financial aid to students directly affected by the economic effects of the corona outbreak.
 We will continue to keep you updated on this process.

 The university established a task force with members from all relevant departments.
 The task force meets every Monday (online) to update each other about the progress.
 Our role in these meetings is to provide everyone with an efficient flow of information, from the university to the students and vice-versa.
 As an active member, the AStA can assure you that everyone in the university is working on finding the most optimal solution for this upcoming semester, in a way that is the less disadvantageous to the students.